What is CPAESS?

 - NOAA Climate and Global Change Summer Institute is held every other year in Steamboat Springs, Colorado, for past and present participants of the fellowship program.
 The primary goal of the Institute is to build a stronger community by introducing the postdoctoral fellows - who are hosted at research institutions throughout the U.S. - to each other and to more senior scientists.

 CPAESS is here to serve the Earth system science community in a wide variety of ways.
 To find out more explore our website here.

 CPAESS Year in Review

 In spite of the pandemic, CPAESS has made great strides in our Earth system science research and scientific support.
-Check out our 2021 Year in Review in pdf.
+Learn more inside our 2022 Year In Review.
+Here is our 2021 Year in Review in pdf.